A compartment syndrome is the result of an increase in pressure within the compartments of the lower leg.

 - DVT — local tenderness in calf.
 Homan’s/Ramirez test (+)

-Massage Treatment: ( CHRONIC Compartment Syndrome)
+Massage Therapy Treatment: (CHRONIC Compartment Syndrome)

-- refer to an MD if acute compartment syndrome – no massage
+- Refer to an MD if acute compartment syndrome – no massage

 - Work to compensating structures — low back, gluteals, thighs